Skip to Main Content

 Getting more specific

 Here are other guides to look at when you want library resources specific to your major or subject area - for example, recommendations for article databases are listed in the 'articles' tabs.
-The guides are geared towards grad students and others doing research in these subject areas, so they tend to be a bit information-dense.
+The guides are geared towards grad students and others doing research in these subject areas, so there's a lot of information.

 And a couple more: